How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Simulations

 Star formation-driven galactic winds are described following kinetic decoupled ejection.
 Galactic outflows from massive stars are driven by a combination of Type II supernovae winds, radiation pressure and stellar winds, the aggregate effect of which is represented via a sub-grid prescription in which wind particles are ejected in the direction perpendicular to the plane identified by their velocity and acceleration vectors.
 The two main free parameters characterising such winds are the mass loading factor and the wind speed.
 The scaling of both these parameters with galaxy properties follows the rates predicted by the FIRE zoom-in simulations \citep{Muratov_2015, Angles-Alcazar_2017b}; see \citet{Simba} for full details.

 The metallicity of the winds is metal-loaded to account for the Type II supernovae that generate the metals, by extracting metals from the surrounding ISM depending on the mass loading factor and Type II supernovae yields.
 A 30\% fraction of the ejected wind particles are heated to a temperature set by the difference between the supernova energy ($u_{\rm SN} = 5.165\times 10^{15}\ {\rm erg\ g}^{-1}$) and the kinetic energy; the remaining particles are ejected at $T\approx 10^3$K. Once wind particles are ejected, they are hydrodynamically decoupled to avoid numerical inaccuracies due to single gas elements with high Mach numbers relative to their surroundings.
 Furthermore, cooling is switched off too so that hot winds can deposit their thermal energy into the CGM.
-Outflowing wind particles are recoupled when at least one of the following conditions are true: the density of the particle is lower than that of the ISM and its velocity matches that of the surrounding particles; the particle density is below $0.01n_{\th}$; or the particle has been decoupled for a time of at least 2\% of the Hubble time at launch.
+Outflowing wind particles are recoupled when at least one of the following conditions are true: the density of the particle is lower than that of the ISM and its velocity matches that of the surrounding particles; the particle density is below $0.01n_{\rm th}$; or the particle has been decoupled for a time of at least 2\% of the Hubble time at launch.

 \simba\ includes black hole (BH) particles, which accrete following a dual model.
-The hot-accretion mode follows the Bondi accretion from the hot gas component \citep{Bondi_1952}.
-The cold-accretion mode is described with a torque-limited accretion model, driven by disk gravitational instabilities arising from galactic scales down to the accretion disk around the central BH (\citealt{Hopkins_2011}; see also \citealt{Angles-Alcazar_2013, Angles-Alcazar_2015, Angles-Alcazar_2017a}).
+Non-ISM gas with temperature $T>10^5 \K$ follows the Bondi accretion rate (`hot-accretion mode').
+Otherwise, the gas within the BH kernel follows the `cold-accretion mode'.
+This is described with a torque-limited accretion model, driven by disk gravitational instabilities arising from galactic scales down to the accretion disk around the central BH (\citealt{Hopkins_2011}; see also \citealt{Angles-Alcazar_2013, Angles-Alcazar_2015, Angles-Alcazar_2017a}).
 There are three different ways in which the AGN feedback is implemented, depending on the mass and accretion rate of the black hole.
 Fast-accreting BHs ($>0.2$ times the Eddington accretion rate) eject \textit{radiative winds}, modelled as purely bipolar outflows, with a direction parallel to the angular momentum of the BH.
 The radiative wind velocity scales as:

 The winds are then kinetically coupled to the surrounding gas particles.
 Consistent with observations of ionised gas outflows, implying electron temperatures of order $10^4 \K$, radiative winds do not directly affect gas temperature, which is still set by the aforementioned ISM pressurisation model.
 In BHs with mass $>10^{7.5} \, \rm M_{\odot}$, as the accretion rate falls below the $0.2$ Eddington threshold, AGN feedback transitions to the \textit{jets} mode feedback (in line with indications from observations such as \citealt{Barisic_2017}).
 AGN jets are still ejected in the form of purely bipolar outflows, but can reach much higher velocities, as dictated by the following equation: